 The January Divorce Phenomenon

-It is a truth universally acknowledged that January is the busiest month of the year for family lawyers.
+It is a truth universally acknowledged that sadly January is the busiest month of the year for family lawyers and is sometimes described as the January divorce phenomenon.
 The festive period, which comes with the pressures of spending increased time with loved ones can often prove too much for a relationship to bear and those cracks which have already begun to appear can no longer be glued back together.

 Bringing a relationship to an end is difficult under normal circumstances, there are bound to be lingering feelings of hurt, resentment and fear for the future.
-However, these feelings are only further magnified at a time which is meant to be the most wonderful of the year.
+However, these feelings are only further magnified at a time which is meant to be the most wonderful of the year, resulting in the January divorce phenomenon.

 Having taken the decision to divorce, all sorts of questions arise, the most difficult of which is often concerning who the children will live with and who gets what from the family finances.
 The prospect of unravelling joint accounts, joint mortgages and various other assets accumulated during a marriage is daunting, and at a financially difficult time, many divorcing couples understandably try to save money by trying a DIY divorce.
 This frequently results in additional spend later with a solicitor being brought in to correct mistakes.
 The important thing is to seek advice at an early stage.
 Professional advice will mean that you can feel confident in knowing that the proceedings will be conducted properly and fairly.